autogluon/autogluon/docs/api/autogluon.core.rst

 autogluon.core
 ==============

-Decorators for customizing AutoGluon.
-Allows hyperparameter search on user-defined objects and functions.
+Decorators for customizing AutoGluon to apply hyperparameter-tuning on arbitrary user-defined objects and functions.

-.. admonition:: Example
+.. admonition:: Toy Example

-   Create dummy class and function with searchable spaces:
+   Create class and function with searchable spaces for hyperparameters `name` and `idx`:

    >>> import autogluon as ag
    >>> @ag.obj(